 Complaint Review Process

-The Board relies upon consumers and concerned parties to inform the Board when a respiratory care practitioner (RCP) has violated the Respiratory Care Practice Act.
+The Respiratory Care Board (RCB) relies upon consumers and concerned parties to inform the RCB when a respiratory care practitioner (RCP) has violated the Respiratory Care Practice Act.
 Such violations may include but are not limited to:

 - Sexual Misconduct